Your ultimate guide to the United States presidential election of 2012.

 It covers the candidates and the probabilities of each being elected to office.
 I also layout the issues in a clear non-partisan way.
 This is an objective non-partial guide to the US presidential elections.
 The most important thing is this guide is simple and clear.

-The United States presidential election of 2012 is on Tuesday November 6, 2012.
+The United States presidential election of 2012 is on Tuesday, November 6, 2012.
 The electoral college election is on December 17, 2012.
 The presidential election will be on the same day as the election of the house of representatives and 33 senate seats.
 There will be 11 gubernatorial races and a number of state representative races.

 The Issues of the 2012 presidential election

 - Economy – The primary issue in every Presidential election is the economy.
 The state of the economy determines who will win.
-I know hardliners on both side, democrat and republican shift party loyalty based on economic issues.
+I know hardliners on both sides, democrat and republican shift party loyalty based on economic issues.
 Most people are trying to provide a life for their family and this issue comes first.

 The main economic debate is this: